Juan-LukeKlopper/PhilanthropyMatrix/README.md

 ### Potential Impact

 PhilanthropyMatrix aims to revolutionize the charity donation process by providing a secure and transparent platform.
 This can attract more donors, increase trust in charitable organizations, and ensure that funds are used effectively for their intended purposes.
 The system's versatility allows it to be applied to other industries, enhancing internal management and administrative capabilities across various sectors.

+### Additional Information

+For HackSecret 3 Judges only, please review the `frontend/.env-example` file to find users created to give you access to some more functionality on the system.